Cell-Bound Complement Activation Products (CB-CAPs) Technology

 - CB-CAPs technology is accepted and well received within the medical community.
 The practical application of CB-CAPs as it relates to an SLE diagnostic test was accepted by the American College of Rheumatology (ACR) and presented at the 2011- 2015 ACR scientific meetings.

 - CB-CAPs technology was developed and pioneered by Drs.
-Manzi and Ahearn who helped develop AVISE® diagnostic testing.
+Manzi and Ahearn, who helped develop AVISE® testing.

-- AVISE® CTD is the only diagnostic test that incorporates CB-CAPs assays, specifically EC4d and BC4d, in a diagnostic panel and is only available from Exagen Diagnostics.
+- AVISE® CTD is the only diagnostic test that incorporates CB-CAPs assays, specifically EC4d and BC4d, in a diagnostic panel and is only available from Exagen.